-Ensure the twistlocks are unlocked prior to lifting
+Ensure the twistlocks are unlocked prior to lifting and lifting lugs are still correctly positioned in the corner castings.

 - Start the engine.
-Select High speed ( ) on the High/Low Speed Switch. - Fully extend the stabiliser legs and place the feet on the ground. - Raise the top and bottom arms until the chains are evenly tensioned. - Select low speed ( or or on the remote control. - Raise the top and bottom arms to lift the container clear of twistlocks. - Move the container across the chassis until the container is 300mm clear of the side of the Sidelifter. - Lower the top arms to place the container on the ground.
+Select High speed ( ) on the High/Low Speed Switch. - Fully extend the stabiliser legs and place the feet on the ground. - Raise the top and bottom arms until the chains are evenly tensioned. - Select low speed ( ) on the remote control. - Raise the top and bottom arms to lift the container clear of twistlocks. - Move the container across the chassis until the container is 300mm clear of the side of the Sidelifter. - Lower the top arms to place the container on the ground.
 If it is necessary to move the container further out from the Sidelifter, do this with the container no more than 150mm, (6in) above the ground. - Once the container is placed firmly on the ground, slacken the lifting chains and remove the lifting lugs from the container. - Switch to high-speed operation ( ) and return the lifting arms to the stowed position, ensuring the lifting chains are in the chain trays beside the twistlocks. - Return the stabiliser legs to the stowed position.
 It is also good practice to fully stow cranes when transporting containers between facilities. - Stop the engine, turn the key off, and stow the controls.